jht1493/ICM-2020-Code/weeks/01_intro.md

 - did you notice that sometimes the left rect can be white or gray?
     - if the answer is not clear bring as question to class

-- what are possible ways to represent color for function `file`
+- what are possible ways to represent color for the function `fill`
   - check out the reference for [`fill`](https://p5js.org/reference/#/p5/fill)

 ### > Try